virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return normal;
 }
 ```
-By increasing `WATER_INTENSITY`, you will decrease the Y component's influence, and hence increase the deviation from the `up` direction of the normal( as if increase the size of the waves ).
-The `e` parameter is the small change in X or Z direction.
+By increasing `WATER_INTENSITY`, you reduce the influence of the Y component, thereby increasing the deviation of the normal from the `up` direction of the normal(as if enlarging the waves).
+The `e` parameter represents a small change in the X or Z direction.

-The normals now need to be reoriented to point in the direction of the box's normal.
-This process is called [Normal Mapping] and is very similar to the transformation we did for ray directions.
+The normals now need to be reoriented to align with the box's normal.
+This process, known as [Normal Mapping], is very similar to the transformation we applied to the ray directions.

 For an axis-aligned box, all normals point in the direction of one of the axes.
-The other two vectors ( tangent and bitangent ) will be vectors pointing in the direction of the other two axes.
+The other two vectors ( tangent and bitangent ) will align with the directions of the other two axes.

 ```glsl
 const vec2 M = vec2( 1.0, 0.0 );